 He shook his head.

-“That’s the secret,” she whispered.
+“That’s the secret,” she whispered, feeling awed.
 “The thing that scares Bluefingers so much.
 You’re not king, you’re a puppet.
 A figurehead.
 You’re paraded about by your priests, given a BioChromatic aura so strong that it makes people fall to their knees in wonder.
-Yet, they took your tongue so that you couldn’t ever use it, and they never taught you to read, lest you learn too much or manage to communicate with others somehow.”
+Yet, they took your tongue so that you couldn’t ever use it, and they never taught you to read, lest you learn too much or manage to communicate with others somehow!”

 He sat quietly, looking away.